dvanderelst/GradStats/StatisticalTechniques/Exercises.md

     ## ✖ dplyr::filter() masks stats::filter()
     ## ✖ dplyr::lag()    masks stats::lag()

-# PART 1: regression, anova, and model comparision
+# PART 1: regression, anova, and model comparison

+For this series, we are using data from JSE Data Archive:
+<http://jse.amstat.org/jse_data_archive.htm>.
+I use the links to the
+data so that you can directly read the data from the internet (in most cases).

 ## Oysters